-April 23, 2020: The design team has completed a draft concept layout for Battle Park.
+April 23, 2020: The design team completed a draft concept layout for Battle Park.
 This draft layout shows the locations for parking, dog park, play area, walking trail, picnic shelter, and restrooms.
 Additional features will be added as the design progresses.
 Click the image to view a larger PDF version.
+Please contact the Parks & Gardens office with feedback at (910) 798-7620.

 February 4, 2020: A drop-in Public Open House was held at the Pine Valley Library.
 Approximately 70 citizens attended to give input on the park’s design.